Logo-stateuniv

 The Latin American cuisine studies program got a boost in 2007 when Christopher Goldsbury of PACE Picante Sauce donated $35 million dollars to the Culinary Institute.
 The school used seven million dollars of the gift to expand the Center for the Foods of the Americas and five million dollars to build a center for Latin American cuisine at the main campus.
 The rest of the money was earmarked for scholarships.

-In fact, the CIA often expands its curriculum to keep up with the ever-evolving flavors of global cuisine.
+In fact, the school often expands its curriculum to keep up with the ever-evolving flavors of global cuisine.
 It has divided its world cuisine curriculum into distinct regions, including the Americas, Asia, and the Mediterranean.
 Its award-winning American Bounty Restaurant course, which focused on American regional cooking, began in 1982.
 The Caterina de’ Medici Restaurant course began in 1984, and the Colavita Center for Italian Food and Wine was later opened.

 Meanwhile, attempts to remain health-conscious prompted the school to join the Harvard School of Public Health in presenting the first Worlds of Healthy Flavors Conference in 2004.